niess/goupil/docs/library/material_definition.rst

    .. note::

-      When explicitly defining the mass or mole composition of the material, it is necessary to provide a name.
+      When explicitly defining the mass or mole composition of the material, it is also necessary to specify a name.

 Attributes
 ----------